Mamen484/docker-network-base/readme.md

 ## Connect to the network

-In order to connect your project to the network, you must record `sf_network` and explicitly link your containers to it
+In order to connect your project to the network, you must record `sf_network` and explicitly link your containers to it.
+By doing this, all containers as a part of the network became available for your project

 Example of basic declaration for the API project found in [docker-compose.yml file](https://github.com/shoppingflux/api/blob/master/docker-compose.yml)